steamknight/NEONengine/README.md

 [![MIT][license-shield]][license-text]

 # NEONengine
-A C/C++ port of the engine powering NEONnoir, powered by ACE.
+A C/C++ port of the NEONnoir engine, powered by ACE.

 Very much in the early stages.